johnmdelgado/SRE-Project/README.md

         sudo apt install nodejs npm
 3. To verify that the install was successful, run the node command with the -v flag to get the version:

         node -v
         Output:
         v10.21.0
+4. Once npm is installed you can change to the directory that you want to have the package installed and then run this:

+        sudo npm i john_sre_password_validator
+5. Navigate to the directory

+        cd node_modules/
+        cd john_sre_password_validator/

 ## Configuration
 Under the configs folder is the config.yaml file with configuration settings.
 These are the default values but can be updated as needed or as requirements change.